astrotars/stream-flutter/README.md

 Two things happen here.
 First we register a user with the backend and get an `authToken`.
 Using this `authToken` we ask the backend to create our Stream Activity Feed frontend token.

-The user registration endpoint simply stores the user in memory and generates a simple token for auth.
+The user registration endpoint in the `backend` simply stores the user in memory and generates a simple token for auth.
 This is not a real implementation and should be replaced by however authentication and user management works for your application.
 Because of this, we won't go into detail here (please refer to the source code if you're interested).

-For our Stream token, let's look at what the backend is doing to generate that:
+To generate our Stream token, let's look at what the backend is doing to generate that:

 ```javascript
 // backend/src/controllers/v1/stream-feed-credentials/stream-feed-credentials.action.js:6
 exports.streamFeedCredentials = async (req, res) => {